fennel-ai/client/docs/pages/architecture/cost-optimizations.md

 ---
 title: 'Cost Optimizations'
-order: 4
+order: 3
 status: 'published'
 ---

 # Cost Optimizations

-Keeping cloud costs low is one of the top 3 design goals for Fennel (the other two being ease of use and encouraging best practices).&#x20;

-Fennel delivers on this goal by investing in advanced cost optimizations -- optimizations which which are harder to invest in for each company individually but become feasible due to economics of scale enjoyed by Fennel.
-Together, these optimizations significantly reduce cloud spend for the same workloads.&#x20;
+Production feature engineering systems deal with lots of data at low latencies and hence can be very costly on cloud infrastructures.
+Fennel goes an extra mile in trying to keep cloud costs by squeezing as much out of hardware as possible.
+This is accomplished by a long tail of cost optimizations -- many of which are too low ROI for each team to invest in individually but become feasible due to economies of scale enjoyed by Fennel.

 Here is a non-exhaustive list of such optimizations:

-* Keeping services stateless whenever possible and then using spot instances
+* Keeping services stateless whenever possible so that spot instances could power them
 * Serve features using RocksDB based disk/RAM hybrid instead of more costly options like DynamoDB or Redis (which keeps all data in RAM)
 * Using minimal managed services provided by cloud vendors and instead running the open source versions on our own on top of just the EC2 (this avoid 2-3x markup charged by cloud vendors)
 * Using efficient Rust to power all services to reduce CPU demands